A. Lemke, Europe excavation

 Michigan field school

 Welcome to UMMA

 The Museum of Anthropology is an international leader in research and student training.
 Our research collections include materials from many parts of the New and Old Worlds.
-The collections support undergraduate and graduate education, and a portion are displayed in the University Exhibit Museum.
+The collections support undergraduate and graduate education, and a portion are displayed in the University of Michigan Museum of Natural History.
 This web site contains information about faculty research, the Museum's organization, and selected images from field work and collections.

-UMMA Publications is pleased to announce that Volume 2, The Wanka Region, of Jeffrey Parsons et al.'s Prehispanic Settlement Patterns in the Upper Mantaro and Tarma Drainages, Junín, Peru, is now available!
-See all our titles—now listed by both series and region.
+UMMA Publications is pleased to announce that Cerro Danush: Excavations at a Hilltop Community in the Eastern Valley of Oaxaca, Mexico by Ronald K. Faulseit is now available!
+See all our titles—listed by both series and region.